When teaching tennis to a new and beginning student, I have always emphasized a combination of fun and technique.

 When a new student books me for a lesson, in the first 5-10 minutes I try to find out about them: why they want to learn tennis, what they know about it, and if they have ever tried tennis before.

-For example someone might want to learn so that they can play with their family.
+For example, someone might want to learn so that they can play with their family.
 Or they consider tennis a good way to stay in shape.
 Or they are just being brought in by their parents.
 Whatever the reason, it is good to ask them – you’ll find some interesting answers for why people pick up a tennis racquet.

-To keep this article short, I’d suggest that in the first lesson you should introduce to your students the following:
+To keep this article short, I’d suggest that in the first lesson you should introduce your students to the following: